 Outbound In the New Century

 There are also marketing automation systems available that track all activity across each account’s social media channels that will help you better target prospects, increasing your chances of getting your message in front of the right people within your target.
 Messages can be scheduled and sent at optimal times to ensure they get the most eyeballs.
-Using a marketing automation system in conjunction with a CRM will have you targeting prospects like a laser, and give you the ability to fully take them on the sales journey.
+Using a marketing automation system in conjunction with a your sales platform will have you targeting prospects like a laser, and give you the ability to fully take them on the sales journey.

 Additionally, there is such a thing as sales intelligence tools that provide analytics on decision-makers.
 This type of application can show buying habits, interests, and more information about the business leader, which offers you clear insight into how they do business.
 You’ll then know if you’re a right fit for each other and whether you should pursue the lead.
 It can also help you to get past the gatekeeper.